 Dramatic Literature

-.5 credit Elective open to 10th, 11th 12th grade Each week we will read a play and discuss its themes and cultural importance as well as practical character and scene analysis.
-The curriculum focuses on 21st century drama and challenges students' understanding of race, gender, and sexuality through personal engagement with plays primarily written by Black, Indigenous, Asian American, queer, and female playwrights.
-Plays are read aloud in class as well as independently outside of class.
-Short writing assignments will focus on character analysis, close-reading, and self-reflection.
-Additionally, there will be a research-based presentation and a long-form analytic essay.
-This course will introduce students to a wide variety of playwrights and dramatic styles.
-For many students it will be a starting point for appreciating theater and learning to read plays.
-For students who are already engaged in the theater program, it will offer an English course that connects to their passion and prepares them for the types of theater courses they will take in college.
+How do we analyze and construct meaning from plays?
+The curriculum in Dramatic Literature focuses on 21st century drama and introduces students to a wide variety of playwrights and dramatic styles, challenging students' understanding of race, gender, and sexuality through personal engagement with plays primarily written by Black, Indigenous, Asian American, queer, and female playwrights.
+Each week students read a new play, independently or aloud in class; discuss its themes and cultural importance; study the characters; consider possible stage directions; and analyze the scenes.
+Short writing assignments focus on character analysis, close-reading, and self-reflection, culminating in a long-form essay that examines multiple plays in conversation with each other.
+For many students, this course is a starting point for appreciating theater and learning to read plays.
+For those who have previously engaged with the theater program, it is an English course that connects to their passion and prepares them for theater courses offered at college or university.

 Philosophy for Social Change